vega/vega/docs/docs/porting-guide.md

 - The axis line previously stylable as `"axis"` is now referred to as the axis `"domain"`.
 For example, use `"domain": false` to hide the axis line, or include a `"domain"` property in the `"encode"` block to style the axis line.

 - Axis ticks, labels, gridlines, and domain can all be selectively enabled or disabled.
-Axis ticks, labels and domain are enabled by default, but can be disabled (for examepl, `"tick": false`, `"label": false`).
+Axis ticks, labels and domain are enabled by default, but can be disabled (for example, `"tick": false`, `"label": false`).
 Axis grid lines are disabled by default, but can be enabled (`"grid": true`).
 These toggles can be useful to achieve richer layering.
 For example, one might place an axis definition with only gridlines on a bottom layer, and add an axis definition with ticks and labels on a higher layer.

 - By default, the axis gridline extent is determined by the settings of the signals `"width"` (for y-axis gridlines) or `"height"` (for x-axis gridlines).
 This is a change from Vega 2, where the group width/height was used.
 Vega 3 enables recursive signal definitions: named signal values can be overridden within sub-groups, allowing one to set appropriate width/height signal values in sub-plots.
 Alternatively, Vega 3 introduces a `"gridScale"` property which instead indicates a scale whose range should be used to determine the gridline extent.
 For example, if you have an x-axis scale named "xscale", the y-axis gridline lengths can be set to match that scale by using `"gridScale": "xscale"`.